vanyle/vectarine/README.md

 You are now ready to build and run the engine and the runtime!

+> ℹ️ Troubleshooting
+>
+> On Windows, if after running `cargo run -p runtime` or `mise run run-editor` or any build command and you see a message like:
+>
+> `package sdl2 is not installed for vcpkg triplet x64-windows-static-md`
+>
+> This means `cargo vcpkg build` did not install the required packages.
+> Assuming vcpkg is in your PATH, you can manually install them with:
+>
+> ```bash
+> vcpkg install sdl2 sdl2-image sdl2-ttf sdl2-mixer sdl2-gfx --triplet x64-windows-static-md
+> ```

 ## Common commands

 Start the runtime: `cargo run -p runtime`